coursera/courier/index.md

 #### Enum Backward Compatibility

-Strictly speaking, adding a symbol to a union is a backward incompatible change.
+Strictly speaking, adding a symbol to a enum is a backward incompatible change.
 But in some cases, adding symbols can be handled in safe and controlled fashion.

 Each Courier generated enum includes a `$UNKNOWN` symbol that indicates an